tursodatabase/libsql/ext/jni/src/org/sqlite/jni/tester/test-script-interpreter.md

 The --close command causes an existing database connetion to close.
 This command is a no-op if the database connection is not currently open.
 There can be up to 7 different database connections, numbered 0 through 6.
-The number of the database connection to close is an argument to the --close command.
+The number of the database connection to close is an argument to the --close command, which will fail if an out-of-range value is provided.
 Or if the argument to --close is "all" then all open database connections are closed.
+If passed no argument, the currently-active database is assumed.

 ### The --null command